 If you are a behavioral health professional, the Telehealth Certification Institute has created a resource for locating States' Telemental Health Laws, Rules and Regulations for counselors, social workers, marriage and family therapists and psychologists.

-- The NCSL Scope of Practice Policy website offers detailed, state-by-state information for behavioral health providers, nurse practitioners, oral health providers, pharmacists, and physician assistants.
+• The NCSL Scope of Practice Policy website offers state-by-state information on the scope of practice for behavioral health providers, nurse practitioners, oral health providers, pharmacists, and physician assistants.